spectrocloud/librarium/packages/docs/content/12-release-notes.md

 import WarningBox from '@librarium/shared/src/components/WarningBox';

+# September 10, 2020 - Release 1.2.0

+With release 1.2.0, users get more control and added support:

+* Users can now access Kubernetes cluster certificates and renew them.
+* For VMware, multi-domain support for private gateways is now available.
+* Also for VMware, layout changes have been made to improve usability.

 # August 21, 2020 - Release 1.1.0

 Release 1.1.0 is all about enhancing the user experience, providing tighter controls on clusters, and important bug fixes.